 What Is a Facial?

 There’s something ritualistic about the experience—lights dimmed, soothing music in the background, and the scent of essential oils filling the air.
 It’s not just about the outcome but also the journey; a facial is often an emotional reset as much as a physical one.
-This sensory experience explains why facials still hold a strong association with pampering and luxury, despite their growing accessibility.
+This sensory experience explains why facials are still strongly associated with pampering and luxury, despite their growing accessibility.

 The Changing Face of Facials: From the Spa to the Dermatologist’s Office